 In a study group of humans who took pomegranate daily, after 12 months blood flow through the carotid arteries improved 44%, yet worsened by 9% in the placebo group.
 This study elevates pomegranate to superfood status.

-The helpful and healing parts of the pomegranate tree are the flowers and and the seeds within the fruit.
+The helpful and healing parts of the pomegranate tree are the flowers and the seeds of the fruit.
 The seeds can be juiced.
 Perhaps the fastest and easiest way to get more pomegranate into your new anti-inflammatory diet is simply to buy the bottled juice at the grocery store.

 You can drink a small amount of the juice on its own, or you can add the juice as a liquid base to your blender when making your morning smoothie.